Extending legal aid to special guardians

-Lack of legal aid and advice is undermining kinship care, according to a report from the All-Party Parliamentary Group (APPG) on Kinship Care.
+Lack of legal aid and advice is undermining kinship care, according to an All-Party Parliamentary Group (APPG) report on kinship care.

 In 2022, we supported the APPG’s call for non-means tested free legal advice for kinship carers to ensure they know their rights and can secure a child’s future.